green-ecolution/green-ecolution-frontend/README.md

 yarn dev
 ```

-If you not want use the local backend the environment variable VITE_BACKEND_BASEURL needs to be changed.
+If you not want use the deployed backend the environment variable VITE_BACKEND_BASEURL needs to be changed.
 ```bash
 VITE_BACKEND_BASEURL=/api-dev yarn dev
 ```